-Group 4

-Further Mathematics

-(Selection of this course will lead to a full GCSE)

-Religious Studies

-(Selection of this course will lead to a full GCSE)
+Group 4 Further Mathematics (Selection of this course will lead to a full GCSE) Religious Studies (Selection of this course will lead to a full GCSE) Your choices will give you a total of 9 / 9.5 GCSE subjects .

 It will not be possible for us to provide every subject combination, as some may lead to classes which are too small or it does not fit with the final timetabled subject groups.
 If you choose such a combination, you will be advised of this and asked to make an alternative choice.